 Relax and enjoy the swaying of the waters.

 Disembarkation and tour of the Temples of Kom Ombo and Temple of Horus at Edfu.

-Check-in 5* hotel.
-The afternoon is open.
-Tonight, you may choose the option of visiting Luxor Temple with dinner afterwards.
-This tour can be booked on the spot.
+Check-in -star* hotel.
+The afternoon is open and free for you to do as you wish.
+Tonight, you may choose the option of visiting Luxor Temple with dinner afterwards – this tour can be booked on the spot.

 Overnight in Luxor (Breakfast)